nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

-# Task Manager - User Guide
+# DoOrDie - User Guide

-Please refer to the [Setting up](DeveloperGuide.md#setting-up) section to learn how to set up Task Manager.
+Please refer to the [Setting up](DeveloperGuide.md#setting-up) section to learn how to set up DoOrDie.

 ---